gunnargriffith/startup/README.md

 [x] **Page Link Buttons** - All the links to lore and notes made into clean buttons

 [ ] **Images** I intend to pull from the DnD API but I haven't figured it out yet

+# React Integration

+[x] Installed and applied the required react software

+[x] Restructures the code after the pattern seen in Simon to use react

+[x] Complete revamp of the Gmpermissions section and world lore to make the permission have more function

+[] Player notes is still a skeleton